 Both a memorial and an educational museum, the Juno Beach Centre tells Canada’s story from 1939 to 1945 and provides visitors a glimpse into contemporary Canadian culture and traditions.
-Take a look at our on-site educational activities for our temporary exhibitions – led by young Canadian guides – for school groups from all over the world.
-Find information on planning a school visit, and our famous educational quizzes, or how to commemorate a veteran in your classroom by purchasing a commemorative brick.
+Take a look at our on-site educational activities led by young Canadian guides – for school groups from all over the world.
+Find information on planning a school visit, and how to commemorate a veteran in your classroom by purchasing a commemorative brick.
 This section also features information about our annual professional development program for Canadian educators.
 We invite educators to discover the Juno Beach Centre and use the educational resources found below to support and complement their classroom history programs.
 Finally, don’t forget that our “Canada in the Second World War” virtual exhibit provides historical information.

 Visit for School Groups